 - (1) Class C shares automatically convert to Class A shares if held for 8 years.
-The Class C shares' average annual total return for the 10-year period assumes that the Class C shares automatically converted to Class A shares 8 years after the start of the period. - (2) Effective January 28, 2024, the benchmark for the Predecessor Fund changed from the S&P Developed ex-U.S. Small Cap (Net Dividends) Index to the MSCI ACWI ex USA Small Cap Index to better align the Predecessor Fund's benchmark with the Fund's current portfolio objectives and composition.
+The Class C shares' average annual total return for the 10-year period assumes that the Class C shares automatically converted to Class A shares 8 years after the start of the period. - (2) Effective August 27, 2024, the Fund changed its broad-based securities market index from the MSCI ACWI ex USA Small Cap Index to the MSCI ACWI Ex-USA Index in connection with recent changes to regulatory disclosure requirements. - (2) Effective August 27, 2024, the Fund changed its secondary performance index from the S&P Developed ex U.S. Small Cap Index to the MSCI ACWI Ex-USA Small Cap Value Index as the Adviser believes the MSCI ACWI Ex-USA Small Cap Value Index better aligns with the Fund's investment objective and strategies.